Adamskoullos/Nuxt-Guide/1-Overview.md

 Nuxt Universal apps behave like an SPA from the users perspective giving a native app experience, also within the set-up process we can automatically add PWA configuration.
 More on this later.

+As Nuxt Universal apps pre-render html on the server side browsers are able to crawl the content allowing opportunities for SEO.
+Nuxt offers `Vue-Meta` making it easy to add app-wide and page specific meta-data.

-Out of the box SSR apps are configured for automatic code splitting allowing for fast initial load times.
-Nuxt only loads the data that it needs when it needs it allowing fast click-to-view times.
+Out of the box Universal apps are configured for automatic code splitting (only loading the components needed) allowing for fast initial load times.
+Coupled with this Nuxt makes it very easy to lazy-load data only when the component requires it.

 Built into a Nuxt app:

 - VeuX
 - Vue Router
 - Vue-Meta

-Vue-Meta is used within SSR apps and allows SEO optimization which makes Nuxt an option for marketing and sales websites.

 During the create process Nuxt modules can also be added which we will cover in the set-up process.